MSLNZ/GTC/docs/API/core_functions.rst

         >>> un == 2.5
         True

-    When the value of an :class:`~lib.UncertainReal` is converted to a string (e.g., by :class:`str`, or by :func:`print`), the precision depends on the uncertainty.
+    When the value of an :class:`~lib.UncertainReal` is converted to a string (e.g., by :class:`str`, or by :func:`print`), the precision displayed depends on the uncertainty.
 The two least significant digits of the value correspond to the two most significant digits of the standard uncertainty.
-The value of standard uncertainty is appended to the string in parentheses.
+The value of standard uncertainty is appended to the string between parentheses.

     For example, ::